csrc-sdsu/mole/OSE_ORGANIZATION.md

 ## MOLE OSE Governance Model

 The four MOLE OSE pillars have interconnected and synergetic activities that sustain the MOLE OSE Organization which actively relies on input from the MOLE community.
 Our governance model has well-defined processes for contributions, library operations and management.
 Thus, the management of the MOLE organization is led by a steering council, and four governing circles.

 ![MOLE OSE Governance Model](https://mole-docs.readthedocs.io/en/main/doc/assets/img/MOLE_OSE_circles.png) **Figure 2.**  The MOLE OSE governance and leadership is organized in four strategic areas reflecting the domains of expertise and competence of the members in the Leadership team and founders of MOLE library.
-These domains are; software engineering, computational sciences, mimetic methods, and community engagement.
+These domains are; software engineering, computational sciences, mimetic differences, and community engagement.

+See [the MOLE OSE Governance](https://mole-docs.readthedocs.io/en/main/intros/ose_governance_wrapper.html) document for more information on how the steering council or any of the governance circles onboard or offboard their members.

 ---